TheMaverickProgrammer/C-Python-Like-Class-Member-Decorators/README.md

 }
 ```

-In python, we have a similar decorator to _properly_ decorate member functions: `@classname`.
+In python, we have a similar decorator to _properly_ decorate member functions: `@classmethod`.
 This decorator specifically tells the interpreter to pass `self` into the decorator chain, if used, so that the member function can be called correctly- specifically in the event of inherited member functions.
 [Further reading on stackoverflow](https://stackoverflow.com/questions/3782040/python-decorators-that-are-part-of-a-base-class-cannot-be-used-to-decorate-membe)

 We've done something similar earlier, we needed to pass the instance of the object into the decorator chain and with a quick re-write we can make this class visitor, universal.